flavioespinoza/bittrex-authenticated-signalr-websocket/README.md

 Add a new API key.

-Copy the code below and fill in your new API key information.
+Copy the code below and paste it into your new development.js file and fill in your new API key information.

 ```javascript